3dem/relion-documents/source/SPA_tutorial/Preprocessing.rst

 If for some reason you do not want to place your movies inside the |RELION| project directory, then inside the project directory you can also make a symbolic link to the directory where your movies are stored.

 .. warning::
     Symbolic links must be made by an absolute path (e.g. ``/storage/data/15jan16``).
-Use of relative paths (e.g. ``../../storage/data/15jan16``) cancause problems in later steps.
+Use of relative paths (e.g. ``../../storage/data/15jan16``) can cause problems in later steps.
 Our precalculated example contains a symbolic link from `Movies` to `../Tutorial4.0/Movies/` but please do not follow this practice.
 Because we don't know where you decompress the archive, we cannot include a link by an absolute path.

 Single-image micrographs should have a ``.mrc`` extension, while movies can have a ``.mrc``, ``.mrcs``, ``.tif``, ``.tiff`` or ``.eer`` extension.
 For EER movies, see :ref:`this <eer_movies>` for the details.
 RELION 5.0 can also read :ref:`MRC movies compressed by bzip2, xz, zstd or gzip <compressed_movies>`.